iwatkot/maps4fs/README.md

 ### Texture Advanced settings

 - Fields padding - this value (in meters) will be applied to each field, making it smaller.
 It's useful when the fields are too close to each other and you want to make them smaller.
 By default, it's set to 0.

+### Farmlands Advanced settings

+- Farmlands margin - this value (in meters) will be applied to each farmland, making it bigger.
+You can use the value to adjust how much the farmland should be bigger than the actual field.
+By default, it's set to 3.

 ## Resources
 In this section, you'll find a list of the resources that you need to create a map for the Farming Simulator.<br>